Song Lang (Vietnam, 2018) [NYAFF 2019]

 Le does not bother to show explicit action or dramatic dialogs.
 He just needs to show the moving bed with moaning in the background and our minds will surmise what is happening when the camera turns shyly away from a vulgar scene.
 This also happen with what is going on between Dung and Linh Phung.
 The audience can guess what those two characters feel about each other, as it is never confirmed even when the film ends.
 However, I maintain that this is the strongest point of Le’s narrative as he chooses a Cai-luong folk tale that is the Vietnamese version of Romeo and Juliet.
 As he juxtaposes what is going on stage with what is going on in the characters’ lives, he successfully builds up tension up to climax by giving very subtle clues.
 He surprises us with something we should have seen coming, yet we still hope would not, just for the sake of the lovable characters.

-for Feature Film (Lien Binh Phat) and Best Cinematographer for Feature Film (Bob
+With all that, it is no wonder why Song Lan won three 2019 Vietnamese Golden Kite Award for Best Feature Film, Best Actor for Feature Film (Lien Binh Phat) and Best Cinematographer for Feature Film (Bob Nguyen).

 Song Lang was shown at the New York Film Festival 2019 on July 7.